 - Use a mat: Place a pet food bowl mat under your pet’s bowls.
 Some special mats have raised edges to contain any spills.
 This feature protects your floors and makes cleanup simple, since you only need to wipe down or wash the rubber or plastic mat.

 - Feed and water your dog outdoors: If you have a large dog who’s especially enthusiastic when drinking and eating, it can be easiest to feed him or her on a deck or porch, if possible.

 - Clean the area around pet bowls often: Even if you use a pet mat, dogs can still drip water and spill food.
 After your pet is done eating, use a cloth or mop to wipe up the area to keep it tidy and prevent water damage.

 - Create a watering and feeding station: Another option is to create a food station with raised bowls.
 Doing this ensures water and food won’t get trapped under the bowls, causing more spills and damage.
 For some dogs, eating out of an elevated bowl is easier, too.
 It’s faster to quickly mop or wipe under the bowl to clean up any errant spills.

 Protect Your Home by Purchasing Dog-Friendly Flooring

 You can create beautiful flooring even if you have multiple dogs.
 50 Floor has many attractive flooring options to replace any damaged areas in your house, and we’re happy to consult with you and show you samples to help you find the right match.
-Our luxury vinyl, carpet, tile, engineered hardwood and hardwood floors look amazing and transform your space.
+Our luxury vinyl, carpet, luxury vinyl tile, engineered hardwood and hardwood floors look amazing and transform your space.
 Contact 50 Floor for a consultation to find the ideal dog-friendly floors for your home.